Table of Contents

 • 1.
 Quick-Dry Travel Towel

 I swear by these travel towels.
 A bulky towel that stays damp and smelly in your suitcase is a nightmare.
-But these travel towels are perfect for any trip because they pack small and dry quickly, and you don’t have to clean them as frequently as a normal towel.
-You can use them at the beach and after a shower within the same day, and when it’s time to leave they’ll roll up dry and small for packing.
+But these travel towels are perfect for any trip because they pack small and dry quickly, and you don’t have to wash them as frequently as a normal towel.
+You can use them at the beach and after a shower the same day, and when it’s time to leave, they’ll be dry and won’t take up space.

 View on Amazon.com ➜